mosesab/MobileViT-Drowsiness-Detection/README.md

 ## 5. Future Work
+- Retrain with more varied datasets to improve generalization for real world applications.

 - Threshold Tuning: Analyze the model's ROC or DET curve to select an optimal classification threshold that further minimizes APCER for safety-critical deployment.

 - In-the-Wild Testing: Evaluate the model on more challenging, real-world data featuring varied lighting conditions, occlusions (sunglasses), and different camera angles.